 Tour in New Delhi

-New Delhi—the capital city of India— has a population of estimate 22 million people, which make it the world’s fifth most populous metropolis and the largest in India.
+New Delhi—the capital city of India— has a population of over 25 million people, which make it the world’s fifth most populous metropolis and the largest in India.

 Anyway, today’s article is not about how big or populous or messy New Delhi can be, but it is on how beautiful the city is!